sqlxpert/lights-off-aws/README.md

-* **Cut AWS costs up to 66%** by tagging EC2 instances and RDS databases with cron-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.
+* **Cut AWS costs up to 66%** by tagging EC2 instances and RDS databases with cron-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight.

 * Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.